Uncle-Uee/jellyfish-lite/README.md

 + A Boolean Scriptable Object can only be Drag and Dropped on a BoolField or BoolData Field in the Inspector.

 ### Object Pool
+Object Pooling is a way to manage reduce Garbage Collection calls by instantiating "x" number of objects and caching references to them for use when required and disabling them thereafter.

+Object Pooling is useful when you are instantiating and destroying the same object multiple times, such as bullets.
+By creating an object pool of bullets you reduce garbage collection that could lead to performance drops on low end devices.

+Please Look at the Example Scene for a detail example of how to setup an Object Pool.

 ### Fader System
+Fader System allows your to fade or unfade a colour, sprite, material or a light using the "UnityAsync" plugin.

+How To:
+1. Add the Required Fader to the Object
++ Sprite Fader to an Object with a Sprite Renderer
++ Material Fader to an Object with a Material
++ Light Fader to an Object with a Light
+2. Create a Generic Fader Object to Manage the Fading or Unfading of the Object.
++ Drag and Drop the Object with the Fader Component to the Fader List.
+3. Call the Fade or Unfade Method from the Generic Fader to Perform the Required Action.

+Please view the Example Scene for a practical Example.

 ### Scene Sets
+Scene Set create Scriptable Object References that can be used to Load and Unload scenes (additively and asynchronously) by name.

+How To:
+1. Right Click on a Scene Object
+2. Navigate to Scene Set/Create Scene Set
+3. A new Scene Set object will be created of the selected scene.
+4. Reference a Scene Set in code to load or unload the referenced scene during runtime.

 ### Monitors
 #### FPS Monitor
+Monitor the FPS game or application.

+Add Component => FPSMonitor

 #### Screen Monitor
+Monitor changes in your games resolution or world size with ease.
+The exposed world height and width can be used to clamp within the game view or monitor objects left the view.

+Add Component => ScreenSizeMonitor

+Requirements:
+1. Camera Reference Scriptable Object
+2. Resolution Reference Scriptable Object

+Additional:
+1. World Height and Width Primitive Float Scriptable Objects.<br>
+(Right Click: Create/JellyFish/Data/Primitives/Float)

 ### Camera Utilities
+The Camera Utility allows you to keep a reference to your games camera using a Camera Reference Scriptable Object.

+How To:
+1. Add a GameCamera Component to your Camera Object.
+2. Create a Camera Reference Scriptable Object and Add it to the GameCamera Component.<br>
+(Right Click: Create/JellyFish/Utilities/Camera)

+You can now pass around the "Camera Reference" to any object that may require a reference to the current active camera.

 ### Extensions
+Custom Extensions that I have made  or found over the years that add additional functionality to the types listed below.
+1. Array
+2. GameObject
+3. Layer Mask
+4. List
+5. String
+6. Texture
+7. Transform
+8. Type
+9. Vector2

 # Documentation (GIFS)
 Please look at the Documentation Folder for some Practical Examples on how to use the tools and create some of the runtime Scriptable Objects and Components.